rabbitGraned/Basalti-Ray-Tracer/README.md

 ## About
-The program is a simple path tracer that allows rendering basic primitives: `sphere`, `cube`, and `cylinder`.
+The program is a simple ray tracer that allows rendering basic primitives: `sphere`, `cube`, and `cylinder`.
 The program provides the option to select an object for rendering through a console menu.
 Visualization occurs in the background, and the rendering result is saved in a `.ppm` file.

 ## Build
 1. The following is required: